Different Ways Technology Is Changing Trends in Manufacturing

 The ONExia PalletizUR™ is another example of an enhanced cobot.
-It uses graphics software that helps get pallets filled fast.
+It uses graphic software that helps get pallets filled fast.
 A group of sweaty humans with bad backs would have a hard time competing with this one.

 The good news is: These cobots still need humans to program and operate them.
 Employers want to see that you are eager to learn and adapt to this environment.

 Trends in Manufacturing are Modernizing the Old Ways